 AFFF Firefighting Foam Linked to Cancer

 Aqueous film-forming foam (AFFF) or firefighting foam is used to extinguish certain types of fires.
 AFFF contains high levels of poly-fluoroalkyl chemicals (“PFAS”), which are commonly known as “forever chemicals.”
 Recent scientific research has shown that PFAS are very toxic to the human body, and chronic exposure to the PFAS in AFFF firefighting foam has been linked to several different types of cancer.

 The new research showing AFFF can cause cancer has led to a wave of firefighting foam product liability lawsuits.
 These lawsuits have been filed by former firefighters, military personnel, and others diagnosed with cancer after years of regular exposure to AFFF.

 AFFF firefighting foam has been used for decades to prevent dangerous fires, particularly those fueled by petroleum.
 AFFF is used regularly in live action and training exercises by professional firefighters, military personnel, and other occupations.
 Victims with this occupational exposure to AFFF include firefighters and military personnel.
 The military used this foam more than people think.
 The military used AFFF regularly to put out gasoline-based fires, and military personnel was frequently exposed to it during training exercises.

-Scientists have been aware for a long time that PFAS were harmful to the environment because they never go away and can contaminate groundwater supplies.
+Scientists have long known that PFAS were harmful to the environment because they never go away and can contaminate groundwater supplies.
 More recently, however, evidence shows that PFAS may be carcinogenic.
 In 2016, a series of scientific studies found that chronic exposure to PFAS in firefighting foam can significantly increase the risk of certain types of cancer.